domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 Nothing endures but change. --Heraclitus, Greek Philosopher

 It is vain to affirm that which the heart does not confirm. --Aleksandr Solzhenitsyn, Novelist

+As easy it was to tell black from white, it was all that easy to tell wrong from right. --Bob Dylan, American Singer-Songwriter

+True love is modest, like that of a couple in a Marguerite Duras novel: while the two lovers hold hands, they do not look into each other's eyes; they look together outwards, to some third point, their common Cause.
+Perhaps there is no greater love than that of a revolutionary couple, where each of the two lovers is ready to abandon the other at any moment should the revolution demand it.
+They do not love each other less than the amorous couple bent on suspending all their terrestrial links and obligations in order to burn out in a night of unconditional passion - if anything, they love each other more. --Slavoj Žižek, Slovenian philosopher, Living in the End Times